 For a small producer (currently around 2,000 cases annually), Boyd specializes in a number of wines – both reds and whites.
 Much of the fruit for their wines comes directly from their estate; the grapes they selectively source from other vineyards are all from the Oak Knoll District.

 A hallmark of their wines is balance regardless of whether it is a lighter white wine or one of their richer reds.
-And they make a nice balance of both white and red wines (a welcome change from small Napa producers who often just focus on red varietals – especially those located further up valley).
+And they make a nice balance of both white and red wines (a welcome change from small Napa producers who often just focus on red varieties – especially those located further up valley).
 In part their wines are a showcase of the diversity and flexibility of terroir in the Oak Knoll District.

 Their Syrah which unlike many Napa Syrahs has been blended slightly with a white grape, (Viognier).
-This varietal helps provide some of the floral aromas and during co-fermentation actually helps extract some of the color from the red Syrah skins.
+This variety helps provide some of the floral aromas and during co-fermentation actually helps extract some of the color from the red Syrah skins.

 Their 2006 Ruby Tuesday Rosé sold out on the day it was released so they doubled the production for the next year!
 This delightful light summer wine is named after a cat they inherited when they purchased the property.
 The 2016 is superbly balanced (made from 100% Syrah) – shows pretty notes of raspberry on the bouquet.

-The 2013 Cabernet Sauvignon is very reasonably priced (by Napa standards for this particular varietal) and over delivers on the quality of the wine.
+The 2013 Cabernet Sauvignon is very reasonably priced (by Napa standards for this particular variety) and over delivers on the quality of the wine.
 This vineyard designate (Mogambo Vineyard from the western side of Oak Knoll) shows blackberry and plum aromas on the bouquet with notes of mocha – somewhat savory in it’s aromatic approach.
 Dense and very well layered on the palate – it shows mostly darker fruit.
 It is well rounded – the intensity of flavor is complemented nicely by the structure.
 Not overbearing on the finish.

 Boyd Cellars also produced Libertad, a non-vintage Port style wine.